 J. Rosenbaum is a contemporary figurative artist working in 3D modeling and exploring the boundaries of technology and art.
 Their most recent work has been in exploring the nature of Non Binary Transness and their own genders and sexuality.
-Well known for being a painter of nudes, Rosenbaum has recently undertaken a masters degree and changed focus to more technologically based digital art using physics based rendering, Deep Neural Networks and Unity to develop an Augmented Reality mobile application.
+Well known for being a painter of nudes, Rosenbaum has completed a masters degree and changed focus to more technologically based digital art using physics based rendering, Deep Neural Networks and Unity to develop an Augmented Reality mobile application.
+In 2019 they will continue their research into computer perceptions of gender with their PhD at RMIT.

 Following a car accident that impaired Rosenbaum’s mobility they have turned their mind inwards exploring the nature of humanity, religion and gender through art.
 The human body has always been a source of fascination in Rosenbaum’s art with a focus on mythical and archaeological stories driving their progress.
 This fascination has continued with their newest Computer Generated works with a basis in classical art and history.